reonrash/Resume-AI-Frontend/README.md

 3. **Click the button!** Hit "Grade Resume," "Enhance Bullet Point," or "Compare Resume."
 4. **See the magic:** Your results will pop right up!

-## A Quick Word on API Keys 🔑

-Just a friendly reminder: If your backend API uses any super-secret API keys to talk to other services (like AI models), those keys should **NEVER** be in this frontend code.
-They need to live securely on your backend server (think AWS Lambda environment variables or a secrets manager).
-This frontend only talks to your backend's public-facing endpoints.
-Stay safe out there!

----

-_Happy resume grading! 🎯_